jchris/eleventy-netlify-boilerplate/documentation/use-case-studies.md

 2. Supply chain management - Fireproof can be used to track and verify the authenticity of products as they move through the supply chain, reducing the risk of counterfeiting and fraud.
 3. Smart contracts - Fireproof can be used to securely store and manage the data used in smart contract execution.
 With cryptographic proofs, users can verify the authenticity and integrity of this data, increasing the reliability of smart contract execution.
 4. Identity management - Fireproof can be used to securely store and manage personal identity information, such as passports, driver's licenses, and social security numbers.
 With cryptographic verifiability, users can easily verify the authenticity and integrity of this information.
-5. Healthcare data management - Fireproof can be used to securely store and manage patient health information, such as medical records, treatment plans, and test results.
+5. Healthcare data management - With a secure configuration, Fireproof can be used to store and manage patient health information, such as medical records, treatment plans, and test results.
 With cryptographic verifiability, users can easily verify the authenticity and integrity of this information, improving patient privacy and security.
 6. Real estate transactions - Fireproof can be used to securely store and manage real estate transactions, such as property purchases, mortgages, and property titles.
 With cryptographic verifiability, users can easily verify the authenticity and integrity of these transactions, reducing the risk of fraud and errors.
 7. Government data management - Fireproof can be used by government agencies to securely store and manage important data, such as tax records, voting records, and census data.
 With cryptographic verifiability, users can easily verify the authenticity and integrity of this data, improving government transparency and accountability.
 8. Banking and finance - Fireproof can be used by banks and financial institutions to securely store and manage sensitive financial data, such as transactions and account information.
 With cryptographic verifiability, users can easily verify the authenticity and integrity of this data, improving financial security and reducing the risk of fraud.